Who is Fran Drescher? What to know about the SAG-AFTRA president and sitcom star

 Drescher has also appeared on the series "Living with Fran" and supplied the voice of Eunice in the "Hotel Transylvania" animated films.

-She is the author of two memoirs, "Enter Whining" and "Cancer Schmancer," an account of her diagnosis and recovery from uterine cancer.
+She is the author of two memoirs, "Enter Whining" and "Cancer Schmancer," an account of her diagnosis and recovery from uterine cancer; she also founded a nonprofit focusing on cancer early detection and prevention.

+Drescher served as a State Department public diplomacy envoy for health, a role in which she traveled the world to advocate for women's health issues.
+She helped convince Congress in 2007 to pass the Gynecologic Cancer Education and Awareness Act.

 New career as an activist